 Hash every password you can hash and DO NOT store the cleartext password.

-Keep your password hashing algorithms update-to-date, don't use md5
+Keep your password hashing algorithms up-to-date, don't use MD5.

 This should be in the section Basic basics, but reality is sadly different.